aras-p/glsl-optimizer/src/gallium/docs/source/cso/rasterizer.rst

 Rasterizer
 ==========

-The rasterizer is the main chunk of state controlling how vertices are interpolated into fragments.
+The rasterizer state controls the rendering of points, lines and triangles.
+Attributes include polygon culling state, line width, line stipple, multisample state, scissoring and flat/smooth shading.

 Members
 -------

-XXX undocumented light_twoside, front_winding, cull_mode, fill_cw, fill_ccw, offset_cw, offset_ccw
-XXX moar undocumented poly_smooth, line_stipple_factor, line_last_pixel, offset_units, offset_scale
-XXX sprite_coord_mode

 flatshade
     If set, the provoking vertex of each polygon is used to determine the color of the entire polygon.
-If not set, the color fragments will be interpolated from each vertex's color. scissor
+If not set, fragment colors will be interpolated between the vertex colors.
-    Whether the scissor test is enabled. poly_stipple_enable
+    Note that this is separate from the fragment shader input attributes CONSTANT, LINEAR and PERSPECTIVE.
+We need the flatshade state at clipping time to determine how to set the color of new vertices.
+    Also note that the draw module can implement flat shading by copying the provoking vertex color to all the other vertices in the primitive.

+flatshade_first
+    Whether the first vertex should be the provoking vertex, for most primitives.
+If not set, the last vertex is the provoking vertex.

+light_twoside
+    If set, there are per-vertex back-facing colors.
+The draw module uses this state along with the front/back information to set the final vertex colors prior to rasterization.

+front_winding
+    Indicates the window order of front-facing polygons, either PIPE_WINDING_CW or PIPE_WINDING_CCW cull_mode
+    Indicates which polygons to cull, either PIPE_WINDING_NONE (cull no polygons), PIPE_WINDING_CW (cull clockwise-winding polygons),
+    PIPE_WINDING_CCW (cull counter clockwise-winding polygons), or
+    PIPE_WINDING_BOTH (cull all polygons).

+fill_cw
+    Indicates how to fill clockwise polygons, either PIPE_POLYGON_MODE_FILL, PIPE_POLYGON_MODE_LINE or PIPE_POLYGON_MODE_POINT. fill_ccw
+    Indicates how to fill counter clockwise polygons, either PIPE_POLYGON_MODE_FILL, PIPE_POLYGON_MODE_LINE or PIPE_POLYGON_MODE_POINT.

+poly_stipple_enable
-    Whether polygon stippling is enabled. point_smooth
+    Whether polygon stippling is enabled. poly_smooth
-    Whether points should be smoothed.
-Point smoothing turns rectangular points into circles or ovals. point_sprite
-    Whether point sprites are enabled. point_size_per_vertex
-    Whether vertices have a point size element. multisample
+    Controls OpenGL-style polygon smoothing/antialiasing offset_cw
+    If set, clockwise polygons will have polygon offset factors applied offset_ccw
+    If set, counter clockwise polygons will have polygon offset factors applied offset_units
+    Specifies the polygon offset bias offset_scale
+    Specifies the polygon offset scale

+line_width
+    The width of lines.
-    Whether :ref:`MSAA` is enabled. line_smooth
+line_smooth
     Whether lines should be smoothed.
 Line smoothing is simply anti-aliasing. line_stipple_enable
     Whether line stippling is enabled. line_stipple_pattern
-    16-bit bitfield of on/off flags, used to pattern the line stipple. bypass_vs_clip_and_viewport
+    16-bit bitfield of on/off flags, used to pattern the line stipple. line_stipple_factor
-    Whether the entire TCL pipeline should be bypassed.
-This implies that vertices are pre-transformed for the viewport, and will not be run through the vertex shader.
-Note that implementations may still clip away vertices that are not in the viewport. flatshade_first
-    Whether the first vertex should be the provoking vertex, for most primitives.
-If not set, the last vertex is the provoking vertex. gl_rasterization_rules
-    Whether the rasterizer should use (0.5, 0.5) pixel centers.
-When not set, the rasterizer will use (0, 0) for pixel centers. line_width
-    The width of lines.
-point_size
+    When drawinga stippled line, each bit in the stipple pattern is repeated N times, where N = line_stipple_factor + 1. line_last_pixel
+    Controls whether the last pixel in a line is drawn or not.
+OpenGL omits the last pixel to avoid double-drawing pixels at the ends of lines when drawing connected lines.

+point_smooth
+    Whether points should be smoothed.
+Point smoothing turns rectangular points into circles or ovals. point_size_per_vertex
+    Whether vertices have a point size element. point_size
     The size of points, if not specified per-vertex. point_size_min
     The minimum size of points.
 point_size_max
     The maximum size of points.
+point_sprite
+    Whether points are drawn as sprites (textured quads) sprite_coord_mode
+    Specifies how the value for each shader output should be computed when drawing sprites.
+If PIPE_SPRITE_COORD_NONE, don't change the vertex shader output.
+Otherwise, the four vertices of the resulting quad will be assigned texture coordinates.
+For PIPE_SPRITE_COORD_LOWER_LEFT, the lower left vertex will have coordinate (0,0,0,1).
+    For PIPE_SPRITE_COORD_UPPER_LEFT, the upper-left vertex will have coordinate (0,0,0,1).
+    This state is needed by the 'draw' module because that's where each point vertex is converted into four quad vertices.
+There's no other place to emit the new vertex texture coordinates which are required for sprite rendering.
+    Note that when geometry shaders are available, this state could be removed.
+A special geometry shader defined by the state tracker could converts the incoming points into quads with the proper texture coords.

+scissor
+    Whether the scissor test is enabled.

+multisample
+    Whether :ref:`MSAA` is enabled.

+bypass_vs_clip_and_viewport
+    Whether the entire TCL pipeline should be bypassed.
+This implies that vertices are pre-transformed for the viewport, and will not be run through the vertex shader.
+Note that implementations may still clip away vertices that are not in the viewport.

+gl_rasterization_rules
+    Whether the rasterizer should use (0.5, 0.5) pixel centers.
+When not set, the rasterizer will use (0, 0) for pixel centers.

 Notes
 -----